AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug.md

 **filter must not use glob pattern to allow requests**

-It is not secure to allow requests with a `/glob` style rule, which is matched against the complete request line, e.g.
+It is not secure to allow requests with a `/glob` style rule, which is matched against the complete request line, for example,

 ```